10 Health & Fitness Mobile Apps to Start Using During the Holidays

 It’s the most wonderful time of the year.
 The holidays are here, and we get to relish in the season of gift giving, prepping for a new year and eating and drinking holiday treats.

 The holidays may bring a welcome respite from the daily chaos of life, but many people use this time of year as an excuse to let healthy eating habits and exercise fall to the wayside.
 We promise ourselves from Thanksgiving until New Year’s Eve that we’ll get back on track in January.
-Even though we may be in the “unofficial” weight gain season, there are steps we can take to avoid packing on the pounds as we head into 2012.
+Even though we may be in the “unofficial” weight gain season, there are steps we can take to avoid packing on the pounds.

 Those steps include using some of your favorite tech toys.
 If you’re a technology aficionado with a smartphone, then you’re in luck.
 There are several free or low-cost health and fitness apps available in the Android Market and/or Apple App Store that will help you stay focused on eating right and exercising – not only through the holidays, but all year long.
 Here are 10 suggestions:

 - Calorie Counter & Diet Tracker by MyFitness Pal – Free.
 Available on Apple and Android devices.
 With the largest food database of any calorie counter (more than 1.1 million foods), this app promises amazingly fast food and exercise entry that will help you shed the pounds.
 Developers even make the claim that it’s the best diet app – period.

 - Nike Training Club – Free.
 Available on Apple devices.
 No need to pay big bucks for a personal trainer thanks to this free app.
 Inspired by world-class athletes and developed by Nike professional trainers, it offers more than 60 custom-built workouts.

 - Fooducate – Free.
 Available on Apple and Android devices.
 This app won the Appstore 2011 best of the iPhone Health & Fitness category.
 It lets you scan and choose healthy groceries, see product highlights, compare products and select healthier alternatives.